Asim Nath Dubey Nov 04, 2025

 Roles and Responsibilities of a Business Intelligence Analyst

-- Data Collection and Integration: Gather data from different sources and integrate it using Power BI’s connections with Azure, Excel, Teams, and SharePoint.
+• Data Collection and Integration: Access the other types of data and integrate them with the help of the connections of Power BI to Azure, Excel, Teams, and SharePoint.

-- Data Modelling and Visualisation: Build structured data models and create clear, impactful dashboards and reports to help data-driven decision-making.
+• Data Modelling and Visualisation: Develop structured data models and create meaningful and impactful dashboards and reports to facilitate data-driven decision-making.

-- Requirements Collecting and Analysis: Collaborate with stakeholders to define business needs, KPIs, and metrics that align with strategic goals.
+• Requirements Gathering and Analysis: In consultation with stakeholders, define business needs, KPIs and metrics to support strategic goals.

-- Predictive Analytics and Trend Assessment: Use AI-powered BI tools to calculate trends, provide predictive insights, and guide proactive strategies.
+• Predictive Analytics and Trend Assessment: Calculate trends with AI-based BI tools and offer predictive analytics and direct proactive strategies.

 Skills Required for BI Analyst

-- Proficiency in BI tools ( Microsoft Power BI, Tableau, SQL, Excel)
+• Expertise in BI software (Microsoft Power BI, Tableau, SQL, Excel)

 Certifications to Become a Business Intelligence Analyst